zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/admin-client/admin-client.md

 ## Task 2: Connect to the Admin Client

-1. SSH into the Marketplace Oracle GoldenGate instance.
+1. Use Cloud Shell to SSH into the Marketplace Oracle GoldenGate instance.

     ```
     <copy>ssh -i <private-SSH-key> opc@<ip-address></copy>